eth-cscs/firecrest/examples/jupyterhub/README.md

 docker compose build
 ```

 This step takes a few minutes.
-In the meanwhile we can install JupyterHub on a virtual environment on our machine.
+In the meanwhile we can install JupyterHub on a local virtual environment.

 ### Install JupyterHub and FirecRESTSpawner

 An easy way to install JupyterHub is via [Miniconda](https://docs.anaconda.com/miniconda/install/).
-We need to download the Miniconda installer for our platforms and install it with
+We need to download the Miniconda installer for our platforms and install it using the following command

 ```bash
 bash Miniconda3-latest-<arch>.sh -p /path/to/mc-jhub -b